jebediah47/galactica-bot/README.md

 ## 💭 What is Galactica?

-[Galactica](https://github.com/jebediah47/galactica-bot) is a Discord bot coded in TypeScript that can do various stuff using it's multiple commands!
+[Galactica](https://github.com/jebediah47/galactica-bot) is a Discord bot built with TypeScript that can do various stuff using it's multiple commands!

 ## ⚡️ Fast Implementation